What Is an SPRS Score? The Supplier Performance Risk System Explained

 What is a SPRS Score?

 A SPRS score is a numerical rating that reflects how well a defense contractor has implemented the 110 cybersecurity controls in NIST SP 800-171.
-The Department of Defense and other Defense Industrial Base (DIB) businesses use the score in supplier risk evaluations to determine a contractor’s risk profile and eligibility for contracts involving CUI.
+The The Department of Defense uses the SPRS score in supplier risk evaluations.
+Defense Industrial Base organizations rely on it as well.
+The score helps determine contractor risk profiles and eligibility for contracts involving CUI.
 The score directly measures a contractor’s implementation of the cybersecurity controls mandated under DFARS cybersecurity requirements.

 The Necessity of an Accurate Score